estherdomfeh213/0xJourney/README.md

 - it is just like the regular browsers, except it addresses ends with .onion instead of .com for example: Facebook - http://www.facebookcorewwwi.onion.

+#### Networking Basics
+Networking: refers to the process of connecting multiple devices like computers, servers, and mobile devices together to enable the exchange of information and resources through a system of interconnected networks, allowing them to communicate with each other across a network. like the internet.
+Essentially, it's the practice of creating and managing these connections between devices to facilate data transfer.

+- The OSI Model (Open Systems Interconnetion) model represents an easy and intuitive way to standardize the different parts required to communicate across networks.